 Metabolic syndrome is a group of metabolic risk factors that place people at greater likelihood for developing cardiovascular disease and diabetes.
-More than one in three (34%) of U.S. adults have metabolic syndrome.
+About one in three U.S. adults have metabolic syndrome.
 When a healthcare professional notes these risk factors together, the chances for future cardiovascular problems are greater than any one factor presenting alone.

 How does metabolic syndrome occur?